 - Biochar improves water retention in the soil meaning your plants are unlikely to go thirsty and you can use less water in your garden!
 A win-win!

-- Biochar will increase plant productivity (health and growth) by at least 20% in good quality soil and up to 200% in poor quality soil.
+- Biochar will increase plant productivity (health and growth) by at least 15% in good quality soil and up to 200% in poor quality soil.

 - Biochar will reduce the amount of watering and feeding you need to give to your plants by 25-40%.

 Biochar is a recognised Negative Emission Technology (NET) by the Intergovernmental Panel on Climate Change.
 This means Biochar can be used as a method of removing carbon dioxide from the atmosphere, thereby helping to reverse climate change.
-HURRAH!

-When Biochar is made, the wood is only half-burned so the carbon is trapped in the form of charcoal, and charcoal cannot biodegrade (which is good), meaning the carbon dioxide is safely stored in the ground for hundreds of years.
+When Biochar is made, the wood is only half-burned and the carbon is trapped in a porous structure, this cannot biodegrade (which is good), meaning the carbon is safely stored in the ground for hundreds of years.